perishky/meffil/readme.md

 And it also tries to parse the basenames to guess if the Sentrix plate and positions are present.
 At this point it is worthwhile to manually modify the `samplesheet` data.frame to replace the actual sample IDs in the `Sample_Name` column if necessary, and to add the sex values to the `Sex` column.
 Don't change these column names though.

-Select the cell type reference to use for estimating cell counts.
-	meffil.set.current.cell.type.reference("blood gse35069")
+Perform the background correction, dye bias correction, sex prediction and cell count estimates:

+	qc.objects <- meffil.qc(samplesheet, cell.type.reference="blood gse35069", verbose=TRUE)

-A list can be obtained as follows:
+A list of available cell type references can be obtained as follows:

 	meffil.get.cell.type.references()

-Perform the background correction, dye bias correction, sex prediction and cell count estimates:

-	qc.objects <- meffil.qc(samplesheet, verbose=TRUE)
+New references can be created from a dataset using meffil.create.cell.type.reference().

 We can now summarise the QC analysis of the raw data